 Ham and Cheddar Stromboli is a recipe from my friend Shelly.
 Originally from Cooking Light, Shelly recommends it as a food gift for new moms.
-It’s a good source of protein, can be eaten with one hand, and it can be cut up and frozen in individual portions.
+It's a good source of protein, can be eaten with one hand, and it can be frozen in individual portions.

-Consider the amount of ham and cheese a suggestion and stuff it with as much meat or cheese as you want.
-Since I don’t have a huge crowd to feed, I served everyone a sample, cut the rest into slices and wrapped them individually.
+Consider the amount of ham and cheese a suggestion.
+You can stuff it with as much meat or cheese as you want.
+Since I don't have a huge crowd to feed, I served everyone a sample, cut the rest into slices and wrapped individually.
 Fuzz will be eating this all week, I suppose.
 Of course I'm all ready to try a new variation.

 - 1 packet of yeast